 A great place to start when it comes to free coding bootcamps, Codecademy uses a teaching formula heavy on the “learn by doing” approach, proving an invaluable teacher for budding developers.
 In fact, it was here that CareerFoundry’s own founder Martin Ramsin began taking free courses when he was learning to code himself.
 Offering a huge range of paid and free options, Codecademy’s web development courses are an excellent way to learn to code quickly.

-Once you complete the beginners courses in HTML and Ruby, you can move onto intermediate classes in CSS, PHP, and the frameworks React, Node.js, p5.js, and AngularJS 1.X.
+Once you complete the beginners courses in HTML and Ruby, you can move onto intermediate classes in CSS, PHP, and the React library, Node.js, p5.js, and AngularJS 1.X.
 We really like that there are cool other free courses included such as learning Game Development and how to program Amazon Alexa devices.
 If you’re a fan of the free courses, then sign up for their PRO plan, which lets you access hundreds more courses, as well as dedicated career paths.

 Forced online by the Covid-19 pandemic, CodeOp offers free coding bootcamps for women, transgender, and gender non-conformative people who are looking to get into tech.
 As well as creating a comfortable environment for learning, this school concentrates on supporting and mentoring students through small class sizes.